whiskey drink in speakeasy

 A haven for book lovers and connoisseurs of fine drinks, Afterword serves as both a bookstore and a bar.
 Patrons can peruse a selection of current and past-loved titles while sipping on a handcrafted cocktail or local brew.

+We love the atmosphere at Afterword.
 The space boasts wooden bookshelves with cozy seating areas perfect for conversation or solo reading.
 They have a variety of board games to keep you occupied.

 Support your local bookstore, especially if they serve great craft cocktails!